PaddlePaddle/PaddleSpeech/examples/other/rhy/README.md

-# Rhythm Prediction with CSMSC and AiShell3
+# Prosody Prediction with CSMSC and AISHELL-3

 ## Get Started
 ### Data Preprocessing